FastTrack™ Strategic Planning System

 • Revisit the Strategic Foundation (as needed):

-• Environmental Scan Refresh: Are there new trends, threats, or opportunities in the external environment?
+• Strategic Foresight Refresh: Are there new trends, threats, or opportunities in the external environment?

 • SWOT Analysis Update: Have your internal strengths or weaknesses changed?
 Have new external opportunities or threats emerged?

-• Stakeholder Input: Consider gathering fresh input from key stakeholders.
+• Stakeholder Insight: Consider gathering fresh input from key stakeholders.

 • Vision & Mission Review: While these are typically long-term, an annual check ensures they remain relevant and inspiring.
 Significant external or internal shifts might warrant a deeper review.